I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 This find was in the Tsodilo Hills, a place that is still a sacred area to the local San people.
 The San are likely descendants of the Stone Age inhabitants that Dr. Coulson says carved a python out of rock.
 The python remains one of the San people’s most revered animals.
 According to their creation story, humans descended from the python.

-Each occurrence of Animism had no connection to the others except for the similarity of their beliefs; this is that spirits dwell in the natural objects.
+Each occurrence of Animism had no connection to the others except for the similarity of their beliefs; this is that spirits dwell in natural objects.
 There were good spirits who could grant requests.
-And, there were bad spirits that had to be calmed down, sometimes with offerings of a sacrifice.
+And there were bad spirits that had to be calmed down, sometimes with offerings of a sacrifice.

 What’s in a Name?